 Keep your gas tank full and create a plan of where you will go if you need to leave in a hurry.
 Shelters and well-meaning friends may not be asthma or allergen aware.
-Instead, research and identify a location that provides accommodations with a kitchen or cooking facilities.
+When possible, research and identify a location that provides accommodations with a kitchen or cooking facilities.
 Designate an out-of-town contact person to call in the event of an emergency.
-Family and friends can help to save your smart phone’s battery by calling this person instead of you.
+Family and friends can help to save your smartphone’s battery by calling this person instead of you.

 Basic Emergency Supplies